khalby786/jiopycat/README.md

 # jiopycat

-Reliance Jio recently made shameless exact copy of whatsapp called jiochat.
-This is a website trolling jio.
-You can find possible copycat versions of apps jio might create next!
+Reliance Jio recently made a shameless and exact copy of WhatsApp called JioChat.
+This is a website trolling Jio.
+You can find possible copycat versions of apps Jio might create next!

 ## How It Works